nerium-data/nerium/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/nerium.svg)](https://pypi.org/project/nerium/)
 [![PyPI - License](https://img.shields.io/pypi/l/nerium.svg)](https://pypi.org/project/nerium/)

-A lightweight [Flask](http://flask.pocoo.org/)-based microservice that submits queries to a database and returns machine-readable serialized results (typically JSON).
+A lightweight [Flask](http://flask.pocoo.org/)-based microservice that submits queries to any [SQLAlchemy](https://www.sqlalchemy.org/)-supported database, and returns results as JSON.
 By analogy with static site generators, Nerium reads its queries and serialization formats from local files, stored  on the filesystem.
 The idea is that report analysts should be able to write queries in their preferred local editor, and upload or mount them where Nerium can use them.

 Nerium provides a quick, simple, and easy way to develop JSON APIs for use in reporting and analytic applications.

-Nerium features an extendable architecture, allowing support for multiple query types and output formats.

-Currently supports SQL queries using the fine [SQLAlchemy](https://www.sqlalchemy.org/) library.
 In keeping with SQLAlchemy usage, query parameters can be specified in `key=value` format, and (_safely_!) injected into your query in `:key` format.

-Other query types can be added as plugins, for non-SQL query languages.
-(Documentation on plugins forthcoming.
-See [nerium.query.plugin_module](nerium/query.py#L60-L78) in the meantime.)

 Default JSON output represents `data` as an array of objects, one per result row, with database column names as keys.
 The default schema also provides top-level nodes for `name`, `metadata`, and `params` (details below).
 A `compact` JSON output format may also be requested, with separate `column` (array of column names) and `data` (array of row value arrays) nodes for compactness.
 Additional formats can be added by adding [marshmallow](https://marshmallow.readthedocs.io) schema definitions to `format_files`.